bespinian/blog/content/posts/efficient-navigation-in-vim.md

 set number
 ```

-This will always show the absolute number of the line the cursor is currently on and a relative number for all others.
+This will always show the absolute number of the line the cursor is currently on and relative numbers for all others.

 ## Navigation Within a Line